 - Fear of Failure ‐ I’m worried that I won’t accomplish what I set out to achieve.

-See our post called How to Show Time Sucks Who's Boss for tips on how to improve your focus at work.
+See our post called Tips for Tracking Ad Hoc Work for tips on how to improve your focus at work.

 The first one wasn’t a surprise to me.
 Most everyone says they have focus issues.
 You probably do, right, or you wouldn’t be reading Workfront right now.
 You’d be working on a project.
 (But hey, we’re both here.
 Stick with me a moment longer.)